These best ever vegetarian enchiladas you will ever eat.

 Now if a two year old will even eat it, you know it’s gotta be good!

-How to make the best vegetarian enchiladas
+How to make vegetarian enchiladas

 First, cook your garlic, onion, and bell pepper until the onion is translucent.